interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/nominal_behavior.md

 **[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall (NET0470) provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
 This check validates that the Operator ID, if present, is valid. (**[astm.f3411.v22a.NET0470,Table1,9](../../../../requirements/astm/f3411/v22a.md)**)

+#### Speed consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that the Speed (**[astm.f3411.v22a.NET0470,Table1,20](../../../../requirements/astm/f3411/v22a.md)**) is valid.
+If the transmitted Speed is greater than 254.25 and different than 255, this check will fail.

 #### Operator Location consistency with Common Dictionary check

 **[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
 This check validates that the Operator Latitude (**[astm.f3411.v22a.NET0470,Table1,23](../../../../requirements/astm/f3411/v22a.md)**) and Longitude (**[astm.f3411.v22a.NET0470,Table1,24](../../../../requirements/astm/f3411/v22a.md)**), if present, are valid.